The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

-\end{lemma} \begin{proof} Again, we apply Baxendale's Theorem (Theorem \ref{thm:bax}), but this time the $V(\cdot)$ is bounded.
-The only assumption affected by choice of the function $V(\cdot)$ is the assumption $(A2)$.
+\end{lemma} \begin{proof} Again, we apply Theorem~\ref{thm:bax} (Baxendale's Theorem), but this time the function $V(\cdot)$ is bounded.
+The only assumption affected by the choice of the function $V(\cdot)$ is assumption \ref{assum:Baxendale2005_A2}.
 Recall that the transition probability is given by,